 HEALTH CARE PROXY

-The New York Health Care Proxy Law allows you, as a competent adult, to appoint another person as your “agent” or “attorney in fact” to make decisions for you regarding your health care in the event you lose your decision-making capacity.
+The New York Health Care Proxy Law allows you, as a competent adult, to appoint another person as your “agent” or “attorney in fact” to make decisions for you regarding your health care in the event you lose your decision-making capacity at some point in the future.
+You may also appoint a successor agent in the event your appointed agent is or becomes unable to act on your behalf.
+This document comes into effect at some time in the future, if and only if you become incapacitated and unable to effectively state your wishes.
 The health care proxy can be general and apply to all medical decisions, or it can impose limitations and contain specific instructions.
-You should appoint a person you trust to make health care decisions for you.
-It is vital that the person you appoint knows your wishes regarding end of life care, and in particular, your wishes with regard to artificial nutrition and hydration.
-Hospitals, doctors and other health care providers must follow your agent’s decisions as if they were your own.
-The health care proxy form can also be used to document your wishes or instructions with regard to organ and/or tissue donation.
+It is crucial that you appoint a person you know you can trust to make health care decisions for you in accordance to your stated wishes.
+It is also important that you tell your agent what your wishes are.

 The New York State statute allows for the appointment of only one agent, with an alternate agent if the person you have appointed is unable, unwilling, or unavailable to act as your health care agent when needed.
 Two agents should not be named jointly.
-You as principal should sign the health care proxy in the presence of two adult, non-family witnesses who must also sign and give their names and addresses.
+You as principal should sign the health care proxy in the presence of two adult, non-family witnesses who must also sign and date the form.

 Your agent’s authority to make health care decisions under the health care proxy law is activated only upon your incapacity to make your own health care decisions and your inability to effectively communicate your wishes.
 As long as you have capacity to make your own health care decisions and the ability to communicate these wishes, the decision making as to your health care remains with you and your health care agent will not be able to act on your behalf.
 The health care proxy can be revoked by you at any time as long as you are competent.